-Site Support Providers (SSPs) are local educators identified by the school district or nonpublic school, recommended by the Principal/Site Administrator and approved by the Regional Clinical Practice Coordinator (RCPC).
+Site Support Providers (SSPs) or Master Teachers are local educators identified by the school district, recommended by the Principal/Site Administrator, and approved by the Regional Clinical Practice Coordinator (RCPC).
 The SSP must:

-- 1) Hold a clear credential that matches that of credential sought by the intern and have a second language or EL authorization - 2) Have a minimum of 3 years of teaching experience and have demonstrated exemplary teaching practices as determined by the employer and NU.
+- 1) Hold a clear credential that matches that of credential sought by the intern and, optimally, have a second language or EL authorization - 2) Have a minimum of 3 years of teaching experience and have demonstrated exemplary teaching practices as determined by the employer and NU.